Ragin-LundF/hibernate-uuid-vs-int-pk/README.md

 run-uuid7insert
 ```

-Test with UUIDv7 (with sequence creator annotation):
+Test with UUIDv7 (with UUIDv7 auto generation with own annotation for sequence):

 ```shell
 run-uuid7auto-insert